trmnl-core/services/docs/web/content/pages/platform.md

 The **M3O** platform will include the following features:

-- **Global service deployment** - Services will run globally by default in a multi-cloud environment
+- **Managed services** - Services will run in the cloud and managed by default.

 - **Auto configuration** - Services will be auto configured with the required registry, broker, etc